Fujifilm X100VI Versus Leica Q3

 Both cameras have been popular in the fixed-lens camera segment.
 Although there is a steep price difference, photographers often compare and deliberate which option may suit them the best.

-I feel unbiased regarding the two camera brands although I have been a Fujifilm user for much longer than Leica.
+I feel unbiased about the two camera brands, although I have been a Fujifilm user for much longer than a Leica user.

-In the following, I will point out a few glaring differences but the main goal in this post is to show photos captured on the same day from the same vantage point so that you can make a judgment call on these two fine cameras.
+In the following, I will point out a few glaring differences, but the main goal of this post is to show photos captured on the same day from the same vantage point so that you can make a judgment call on these two fine cameras.

 Price Difference

-Let’s address the elephant out of the room and highlight the rather staggering price difference between the X100VI and Q3.
-When this post was published the X100VI retailed for $1,599.00 and the Q3 for $6,295.00 making the Q3 almost four times the cost of an X100VI.
+Let’s address the elephant in the room and highlight the rather staggering price difference between the X100VI and Q3.
+When this post was published, the X100VI retailed for $1,599.00 and the Q3 for $6,295.00, making the Q3 almost four times the cost of an X100VI.

 For most of us, it should be crucial to consider this when comparing the two.
 For some photographers, however, pricing is not a deterrent.
-The Q3 has been on backorder almost the entire time it has been on the market and the same goes for the X100VI and early adopters have been flipping the X100VI at way beyond list price.
+The Q3 has been on backorder almost the entire time it has been on the market, and the same goes for the X100VI.
+Early adopters have been flipping the X100VI at way beyond its list price.

-Both cameras are in high demand but I think Leica buyers in general are more affluent and perhaps not as concerned about cost.
+Both cameras are in high demand, but I think Leica buyers are generally more affluent and perhaps less concerned about cost.

 Build Quality, Design, and Handling